-In the following section, every data file of this Starting Cohort is explained in a subsection, including a data snapshot and an data usage example (in Stata).
-The examples are written so that everyone knowing Stata should easily understand.
+In the following section, every data file of this Starting Cohort is explained in a subsection, including a data snapshot and an example of data usage (in Stata).
+The examples are written so that everyone knowing Stata should easily understand it.
 You also do not need additional ado files installed, although you are highly advised to use the nepstools (see section 1.6).

-To ease your understanding of the relationship of those files, figure Figure 18 provides an overview.
+To ease your understanding of the relationship of those files, Figure 21 provides an overview.
 The edges in this graph symbolize how a data file may be linked to other files.
 This is not meant to document every possible data link you could do but rather tries to give you an idea which data files relate most.
-By clicking on a node, you get directed to this datafiles explanatory page.
+By clicking on a node, you get directed to this data file's explanatory page.

-You need to set the following two globals for the Stata examples to work.
+You need to set the following globals for the Stata examples to work.
 Just adapt and copy the lines below to the top of the syntax files or execute them in your Stata command line before running the syntax:

 '''

+Starting Cohort

+global cohort SC5

 version of this Scientific Use File

-global version 11-0-0
+global version 14-0-0

 path where the data can be found on your local machine

-global datapath Z:/Data/SC5/11-0-0
+global datapath Z:/Data/${cohort}/${version}

 '''

-Figure 18: Graphical overview of all data files.
+Figure 21: Graphical overview of all data files.
 Each node represents one data file.
 Relations are indicated by connection lines.
 Files with a dashed border are not available in the Download version of the Scientific Use File.
-Click on a datafile to get more information.
+Click on a data file to get more information.